 It was my intention to find a quiet spot at the station and read until the bus arrived.
 I didn't think there was much else to do; but then I noticed several other passengers from the train hurriedly following the footpath that lead across the tracks, through a wooden gate and up a slight incline.
 I couldn't see where it was leading but since I had forty-five minutes to spare, I decided to follow along.

-I like to think that traveling on my own without a rigid itinerary is the best way to travel.
+I like to think that travelling on my own without a rigid itinerary is the best way to travel.
 There is one drawback.
 When I stumble on a remarkably interesting or lovely place by accident, I'm not likely to know what to look for.
 I might pass up some incredibly fascinating feature without even knowing it's there.
 However, I've found the remedy for this flaw in an otherwise perfect mode of travel - I do some homework and return.
-Most travelers would rather continue on to some new unexplored territory; but I'm sure Thomas Hardy was right; It is better to know a little bit of he world remarkably well that to know a great part of the world remarkably little.
+Most travellers would rather continue on to some new unexplored territory, but I'm sure Thomas Hardy was right; It is better to know a little bit of the world remarkably well that to know a great part of the world remarkably little.

 The first time I came to Wareham I was unaware that the "slight incline" I encountered after leaving the rail station was really a part of a great earthen wall built by the Saxons to fortify their village against Viking raids.
 No wonder I couldn't see the town from the station.
 It's surrounded on all sides except the south by these ancient walls that are at least ten centuries old.
 The Frome River runs on the South side.
-Waking on these grassy ramparts became my favorite after dinner pastime.
+Waking on these grassy ramparts became my favourite after-dinner pastime.
 Some stretches are straight and level, others wander to the left and right, or up and down like a roller coaster.
-Billowing white cow parsley, one of my favorite wild flowers, borders both sides of much of the footpath, and at the North east corner there is a seat on a vantage point looking across the marches to the Piddle River.
+Billowing white cow parsley, one of my favourite wildflowers, borders both sides of much of the footpath, and at the north-east corner there is a seat on a vantage point looking across the marches to the Piddle River.
 Part of the West wall just north of Dorchester Road is named Bloody Bank because five participants of the Monmouth Uprising were drawn and quartered there.
 Much earlier it was the site where the hermit Peter de Pomfret was hanged after being dragged through Wareham's streets tied to a horse's tail.